 Speaker: Hon.
-Minister of Community and Government Services, Mr. Joanasie.
+Minister of Community and Government Services.
+Mr. Joanasie.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-Mr. Speaker, my department continues to try to make some headway around our recruitment of vacancies, not just in Mittimatalik, but many of our offices are experiencing this.
+My department continues to try to make some headway around our recruitment of vacancies, not just in Mittimatalik but many of our offices that are experiencing this.

 Mr. Speaker, I don't have specific details on the number of staff housing units needed, but my department continues to work with the Department of Human Resources as well as the Nunavut Housing Corporation.
-My department, as well as many other departments, are trying to get those staff housing units made available for our departmental needs.

-We are trying to do it as best we can, but, Mr. Speaker, I don't have that level of detail, unfortunately.
-I can follow up with the member.
+My department as well as many other departments are trying to get those staff housing units available for our departmental needs and we are trying to do it as best we can.
+I don't have that level of detail, unfortunately, but I can follow up with the member.
 Thank you, Mr. Speaker.